shouryalala/third-chair-assessment/README.md

 ## 🎯 Assignment Overview

-This is a self-contained Go application that processes Instagram user data using RocketAPI.
+This is a Go application that processes Instagram user data using RocketAPI.
 The application currently supports single user processing, and **your task is to implement parallel batch processing capabilities**.

 ### Current Functionality
 - ✅ Single user Instagram data fetching